 Solitary, dioecious or polygamodioecious, acaulescent, decumbent or erect palms.
 Leaves palmate, equally or unequally divided along adaxial ribs into single-fold, induplicate segments, persisting as a skirt; petiole armed along margins with very fine teeth or unarmed, not splitting at base.
 Inflorescences solitary, interfoliar, arching or erect, amongst leaves, much-branched.
 Flowers remote or in clusters of 2–3, sessile or borne on low tubercles; sepals 3, united at base; petals 3, free; stamens 6, filaments free, staminodes when present similar to fertile stamens but with flattened filaments, occasionally fused at very base, and with empty anthers; carpels 3, free to base.
 Fruit usually developing from 1 carpel, purplish-black with a pale bloom, reniform or oblong.
 Seed reinform or oblong.

-8 species native to Nepal, Bhutan, northern India, south-east China and northern Thailand and Vietnam; 1 species naturalized in Australia.
+8 species native to Nepal, Bhutan, northern India, south-east China and northern Thailand and Vietnam; 1 species naturalised in Australia.